Even in Japan, the most seaweed consuming country, Arame is not available in many region.

 Uses of Arame

-Arame is in the same family with Kombu seaweed but unlike kombu, Arame does not have dashi stock, so it's mainly used for stir-fry.
+Arame is in the same family with Kombu seaweed but unlike kombu, Arame does not have dashi broth, so it's mainly used for stir-fry.

 Moreover, Japanese takes in arame without knowing them.
 Konjac jelly, popular ingredients for stir-fry, is colored with arame and hijiki in powdered form.
 The fact hijiki and arame is being used in konjac jelly is not known to many Japanese.